What is Feng Shui?

 Wisdom is

-which is regarded with great respect in many Asian
+represented by the elephant, which is regarded with great respect in many Asian

 countries.